 Castle Rock is named for its iconic castle-shaped butte, perched above downtown.
 The sizable interstate community’s population has grown over the last several decades, with an estimated population of around 70,000 residents in 2020.

 It’s located on I-25, south of Denver, well before Colorado Springs.
 It resides at an elevation of 6,224 feet in Douglas County.
 There is a historic district with plenty of restaurants and some small shops downtown.
-For dining try Castle Cafe, a former hotel and bar, now known for its family-style dishes including its pan-fried chicken dinner.
+For dining try Castle Cafe, a former hotel and bar, now known for its family-style dishes including a pan-fried chicken dinner.

 Castlewood Canyon State Park – Cherry Creek cuts through this ten-mile sandstone canyon, a dramatic sightseeing attraction.
 This year-round day-use park is located fifteen minutes east of town in Franktown.

 Outlets at Castle Rock – Shopping bargains on brand-name merchandise at over 130 stores.
-It’s located beside highway I-25.
+It’s located beside highway I-25 and has a large food court as well.

-Camping: Campgrounds are non-existence within the Castle Rock town limits, but there is plenty of opportunities nearby.
+Camping – Campgrounds are non-existent within the Castle Rock town limits, but there are plenty of opportunities nearby.

-- Your best for camping is to the mountains west of town past Sedalia.
-There a more than a dozen USFS campgrounds within the Pike National Forest around Sedalia/Deckers.
+- Your best bet for camping is to head to the mountains west of town past Sedalia.
+There are more than a dozen USFS campgrounds within the Pike National Forest around Sedalia and Deckers.

 - You can also head south to Larkspur or Monument for a couple of great private campgrounds.